erfianugrah/markov-mail/examples/README.md

   --models models \
   --output calibration.json \
   --upload --remote
+# Add `--allow-empty` if KV doesn't have a config yet (otherwise the helper refuses to overwrite an unknown state).
 ```

 2. To upload one of the example configs without calibration baked in, copy it and set `calibration` to the JSON generated in step 1, then push via wrangler: